Ereiarrus/ComplementsBotPy/README.md

 These commands must be used by the channel owner in their own channel:

-- !addcomplement <complement> - add a custom complement for to your own channel
 - !removecomplement <complement> - remove a complement from your own channel
 - !listcomplements - lists all complements which have been added
 - !setmutettsprefix - the character/string to put in front of a message to mute tts; default is "!"